clintcparker/name-on/README.md

 1. name-on-core: A shared library with the core behavior logic
 1. name-on-unit-test: A unit testing project for the core library
-1. name-on-cli: A command line wrapper for the core library
+1. [name-on-cli](#cli): A command line wrapper for the core library
-1. name-on-web: An ASP.NET Core web app surfacing the core behaviors
+1. [name-on-web](#api): An ASP.NET Core web app surfacing the core behaviors

+### CLI

+I'm a sucker for CLIs.
+But I'm not clear on how to deploy this one.
+For now, get the source, run `dotnet publish`, and then symlink from the new publish directory to someplace in your $PATH.

-## API
+### API

 That's right there's an API.
 You never know when you'll need to `curl` this because you haven't installed the CLI yet.

 `curl https://name-on.site/api/name`

-## CLI
+## Roadmap

-I'm a sucker for CLIs.
-But I'm not clear on how to deploy this one.
-For now, get the source, run `dotnet publish`, and then symlink from the new publish directory to someplace in your $PATH.
+1. Add a button to copy to clipboard
+1. CD for publishing CLI to various sources
+    1. Homebrew
+    1. Chocolatey
+    1. APT